Antoniowtd/Research-Flowcharts-Pseudocode/README.md

 for

 ### Describe the types of algorithm representation:
--Pseudo code is a high-level design of a program or algorithm.
+- Pseudo code is a high-level design of a program or algorithm.
 Sequence and selection are two constructs used in pseudo code.

--Flowchart: A flowchart is a graphical representation of an algorithm.
+- Flowchart: A flowchart is a graphical representation of an algorithm.
 It makes use of symbols which are connected among them to indicate the flow of information and processing.

 # Data types and expressions:
 ### Define the characteristics of the variables and constants